 - Conectas We’re all busy and often over-stretched in our daily work.
 It’s hard enough to keep up on events and key developments within our respective organizations, much less those of others in the CAPACES network.
 And yet, every CAPACES leader, in the course of his/her daily activities, has opportunities to make connections that would benefit other CAPACES organizations.
 Most of these opportunities are wasted, unrecognized, because we lack basic information.
 Conectas (“connections”, but also “get connected”) is a partial, but highly efficient and sustainable remedy to this syndrome.
 On the first Friday of the month at 9 AM, a one-hour conference call is convened.
 Every participant (or participant organization) is afforded a few minutes to describe who s/he is “moving” or needs help moving.
 More in-depth coordination occurs off-line.
 Some leaders phone in simply to listen and get better informed.

 - CAPACES Calendar The Institute compiles a calendar monthly, projecting three months out, listing public meetings which CAPACES organizations have firmly or tentatively scheduled.
 Scheduling coordination—preempting avoidable conflicts—is the prime goal.
-The Calendar is circulated via email and will be featured on the Institute’s website,
+The Calendar is circulated via email to the CAPACES network staff.

 - Concientízate en Cinco Minutos “CE5M” Raise Your Consciousness in Five Minutes) began in January 2009, bringing to life an idea surfaced in the Mass Gathering on the changes set in motion by the November 2008 Election.
 Throughout 2009 and 2010, between eight and fourteen CAPACES organization leaders met in Salem for an hour every Monday morning to sound out themes and decide on the topic for a 300 word message.
 The following Wednesday, the message—plus translation and bi-lingual event announcements—was emailed to the CAPACES leader network plus 250 key allies.
 In 2011, meetings and message production were scaled back to semi-monthly.
 CE5M has also proved a valuable laboratory for critical thinking, framing, messaging, prompting the newer leaders who participate to monitor and analyze press reports.